How to make speakers wireless is important if you want to stream music or other sounds from your device to your speakers wirelessly.

 Yes, it is possible to make wired speakers wireless by using various methods.

-- One way is to use a wireless speaker adapter that plugs into the audio input on the speakers and connects to a smartphone, tablet, or computer via Bluetooth.
+- One way is to use a Bluetooth-enabled wireless speaker adaptor that plugs into the speakers’ audio input.

-- Another option is to use a wireless audio kit that comes with a transmitter and wireless receiver for speakers, which allows audio to be streamed from a distance of up to 100 feet.
+- Use a wireless audio kit with a transmitter and receiver for speakers.
+This lets you stream music from up to 100 feet away.

 How to Make Speakers Wireless